lakto/dokumentado/_features/01-data.md

 title: Longevity of Humanities Data
 icon: storage
 ---
-Knora keeps data accessible and reusable, even as technologies change.
+Data are organized by {{ site.links.knora }}, which keeps them accessible and reusable, even as technologies change.